 I am new to my firm and concerned about providing all of my client information in their CRM system.
 Am I just being overly nervous or suspicious? – Melinda in Tarzana, CA

-LYNN: CRMs, or customer relationship management systems, are data pure and simple.
+Acknowledge the facts first.
+CRMs, or customer relationship management systems, are data, pure and simple.
 They are an effective tool that allows organizations to manage business relationships through associated data and information.
-There is no need to be nervous or suspicious.
-This is a normal operating procedure for many companies.
-It’s facts and figures, not the personal relationships you have developed with your individual clients.
-CRMs can be very effective tools to manage your sales more effectively.
-Leverage the tool and grow your business!
+For many companies, CRMs are a normal operating procedure.
+They can be very useful tools to manage your sales more efficiently.

 Lynn Whitbeck is the co-founder and President of Petite2Queen.
 She is focused on identifying and evaluating opportunities for women at work, helping them define their personal roadmap.
 She dedicates herself to delivering tools and insights, embracing visualization of the big picture, and identifying and implementing the minutiae of detail.
 Lynn aims to share lessons learned along her journey and enable positive uplift for women.